Allen Kukovich: Political career

 After the unexpected death of state Representative John Laudadio in 1977, Kukovich won a special election on November 8, 1977, to complete the remainder of the deceased member's term of office.

 While in the House, Kukovich served as Majority Policy Chairman and also chaired several other key committees.

 A reformer known for his efforts to reduce the size of the Pennsylvania General Assembly and promote open government and accountability, he was instrumental in enacting the Children's Health Insurance Program in Pennsylvania, which later served as a model for the federal CHIP program, and which has provided hundreds of thousands of children in Pennsylvania with free or low-cost health insurance each year.
 Politically, he was "liberal leaning."

 In 1996, he defeated incumbent Democratic state Senator Eugene Porterfield who represented Pennsylvania's 39th Senatorial District.
 Kukovich the primary won with a 10% margin and won the general election.
 In 2000, Porterfield re-registered as a Republican and unsuccessfully challenged Kukovich for his seat.
 In the Senate, Kukovich served as Democratic Chair of the Aging and Youth Committee, where he played a pivotal role in the passing of the expanded PACE legislation.

+In 2001, Kukovich authored Pennsylvania’s historic Hate Crimes Amendment to the Ethnic Intimidation Act, expanding the language of what constituted a hate crime to include: "actual or perceived ancestry, mental or physical disability, sexual orientation, gender, or gender identity."
+At the time, it was the most inclusive language in any hate crime legislation in the United States.